dhruvjadvani/JS-DSA-FreeCodeCamp/07_Object_Oriented_Programming/14_Remember to Set the Constructor Property when Changing the Prototype/readme.md

+# Remember to Set the Constructor Property when Changing the Prototype
-# There is one crucial side effect of manually setting the prototype to a new object.
+There is one crucial side effect of manually setting the prototype to a new object.
 It erases the constructor property!
 This property can be used to check which constructor function created the instance, but since the property has been overwritten, it now gives false results:
 ```javascript
 duck.constructor === Bird;
 duck.constructor === Object;